 Towards the end of his PhD, he started to work in the area of sociology of innovation at the Carl von Ossietzky University Oldenburg, conducting a collaborative research project on local energy transition processes in Germany and France.
 In 2016, his research interest in the societal transformations towards sustainability drove him to the Environmental Change Institute at the University of Oxford where he was an honorary research associate until 2018.

-In the winter term 2017/18, he was a guest professor for sociology at the University of Münster.
 Currently, Jens Koehrsen is undertaking sociological research about climate change and the relationship between religion and sustainable development.
-He is supervising the SNSF-project “Urban Green Religions”.
+He is supervising the SNSF-project “Urban Green Religions” and other projects (see lists of research grants below).

-Religion and Sustainable Development, Social Change, Low Carbon Transitions, Social Differentiation, Sociological Theory, Qualitative Research Methods.
+Sustainability Transitions, Climate Change, Religion and Sustainable Development, Social Change, Social Differentiation, Sociological Theory, Mixed Methods Research.

 SNSF-project: Urban Green Religions: Religion in Low Carbon Transitions in two Western European Cities